 Seminars and Conferences

 ISP sponsors the weekly microeconomic seminar in both the fall and spring.
-In the spring semester, ISP also hosts the Health Economics Seminar in conjunction with MIT and Harvard.
+In the spring semester, ISP also helps with the organization of the BU/MIT/Harvard Health Economics Seminar in the spring.

-To promote research on IO topics, ISP offers seed grants up to $4000 targeted mostly to junior faculty in the department.
+To promote research on industrial organization and related topics, ISP offers seed grants up to $4000 each, targeted mostly to junior faculty in the department.
 In addition, ISP may be able to provide research assistants.
-The implicit contract for an ISP seed grant is that the recipient will submit an overhead-bearing grant proposal through ISP within a definite period of time (usually one year).
-In addition, small grants may be provided to graduate students for the purpose of buying data for graduate dissertation research in the field of industrial organization.
-Please contact Ms. Hatoum for a seed grant application or download the application (pdf).
+The implicit contract for an ISP seed grant is that the recipient will submit an overhead-bearing grant proposal through ISP within a reasonable period of time (usually one year).
+In addition, small grants may be provided to graduate students for data purchase for dissertation research in industrial organization.
+Please contact the Administrative Coordinator for a seed grant application or download the application (pdf).

 The visiting scholars program is an important activity of ISP.
-The policy is to invite prestigious senior scholars whose research is consonant with the purposes of ISP and less senior scholars whose research is directly related to the purposes of ISP.
+The aim is to invite prestigious senior scholars and promising junior scholars whose research is consonant with the ISP’s mission.
 The length of the visit must be at least one week, and the terms are negotiable, although only limited financial support is available.
-This program is intended to promote intellectual exchange and collaborative research.
-Faculty may suggest or nominate visitors by writing a brief memo to Albert Ma describing the merits.
+Faculty may suggest or nominate visitors by writing a brief memo to the ISP Director.

 Professor Albert Ma, Program Director, email@example.com

 Industries Studies Program (ISP)

 Boston MA 02215